bcnmy/documentation/docs/pages/addOns/raasProvider.md

 **Header**

-Based on each RAAS provider a new header will be generated. for eg. `X-Conduit-Integration-Secret` (Header name for conduit)
+Based on each RAAS provider a new header will be generated. for eg. `X-Conduit-Integration-Secret` (Header name for conduit).
+You can reach out to us on [Telegram](https://t.me/monikatudja) or [discord](https://discord.com/invite/biconomy) for the same.

 **Request Payload Structure**